openedx/edx-documentation/en_us/install_operations/source/fullstack/install_fullstack.rst

 #.
 In your browser, go to Go to ``preview.localhost``, which is an alias entry
    for 192.168.33.10 that was created in your ``/etc/hosts`` file.

-   The latest version of fullstack has the demo course pre-loaded and dummy accounts, you can log in to the website as:
+   The latest version of fullstack has the demo course pre-loaded and a set of dummy accounts.

    * staff@example.com / edx
    * verified@example.com / edx
    * audit@example.com / edx
    * honor@example.com / edx